appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     }
     ```

-## Execute workflow

-To execute the workflow from your app whenever a user performs an action to send notification in your app, you will have to integrate workflow execution with the events.
-Follow the steps below to integrate the workflow with your app:

-1. Drag an Input widget onto the canvas, name it _inp\_Message_, and set its label as **Message**.
-2. Drag a Select widget onto the canvas, name it _sel\_Users_, and set its source data as below:
-    ```javascript
-    [
-        {
-            "name": "John Doe",
-            "email": "john.doe@test.com"
-        },
-        {
-            "name": "Bob Anderson",
-            "email": "bob.anderson@test.com"
-        },
-        {
-            "name": "Eva Williams",
-            "email": "eva.williams@test.com"
-        }
-    ]
-    ```
-2. Drag a Button widget onto the canvas, name it _btn\_SendNotification_, and set the label as _Send Notification_
-3. To capture the message, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it.
+8. To send message to the selected user, you'll have to capture message, selected user and then send these details to the workflow for processing.
+To achieve this, create a JS object, name it _Send\_Receive\_Message_, delete the auto-generated code, and add the below code to it.
 The `sendMessage` function captures the message, selected user's name and email, and then triggers the workflow by supplying them as parameters.
     ```javascript
     export default {
         //Trigger the workflow and send a message to the workflow